famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 ## Social Elements

 You might find yourself doubting whether screen time can provide any social benefits for your young child - with them being too young to participate in social media or other forms of interacting with peers.
-However, screen time can potentially be a link between your child and their uncles, aunts, grandparents, or any of their loved ones who they aren't able to see - especially in the current situation.
+However, screen time can potentially be a link between your child and their uncles, aunts, grandparents, or any of their loved ones who they aren't able to see - especially in our current pandemic situation!
 As mentioned by a researcher in the article, “one of the great uses of iPads or iPhones is communicating relatives who do not live nearby \[...] this is a *great* use of technology.”

+Again enforcing the interactivity component of good quality screen time, it is definitely possible for a good old FaceTime to spark feelings of connectivity in your child.